Cockyle History, Family Crest & Coats of Arms

-Cornwall, a rugged coastal region in southwestern England.
+The Cockyle history begins in Cornwall, a rugged coastal region in southwestern England.
 Quite distinct from Devon, the adjoining county, Cornwall had its own spoken language until the late 18th century.
 The Cockyle history began here.
 The manner in which hereditary surnames arose is interesting.
 Local surnames were derived from where the original bearer lived, was born, or held land.
 Unlike most Celtic peoples, who favored patronymic names, the Cornish predominantly used local surnames.
-The Cockyle family originally lived in Cornwall.
+The Cockyle family originally lived in south west England.
 Their name, however, is derived from the Old English word coll, which means hill, and indicates that the original bearer lived near such a land form.

 Early Origins of the Cockyle family